Peugeot 408 Hybrid e-DSC6 new car review

 Cost of ownership

 This 408's self-charging Hybrid powertrain can operate more than 50% of the time in zero-emission all-electric mode during low-speed urban cruising, offering improved fuel economy of up to 15% for fewer trips to the pumps, and a significant reduction in CO2 for this 408 when compared to the existing PureTech 130 EAT8 engine.
 The actual 408 Hybrid 136 e-DSC6 figures are up to 58.8mpg on the combined cycle (around 4mpg less than the equivalent 308 Hybrid) and up to 108g/km of CO2 (6g/km less than that 308).
-Thanks to the CO2 reduction, the Hybrid powertrain has a reduced rate of Vehicle Excise Duty and a lower rate of Benefit-in-Kind Tax for company car drivers (27% compared to 32% for the PureTech 130 version).
-But of course that's nothing like as good a tax return as you'd get from the 408 PHEV (12%); or the E-308 full-Electric model Peugeot really wants to sell you, which like all EVs, is BiK-rated at just 2% - until 2025 anyway.
+Thanks to the CO2 reduction, the Hybrid powertrain has a reduced rate of Vehicle Excise Duty and a lower rate of Benefit-in-Kind Tax for company car drivers (27%).
+But of course that's nothing like as good a tax return as you'd get from the 408 PHEV (12%); or the E-408 full-Electric model Peugeot really wants to sell you, which like all EVs, is BiK-rated at just 2% - until Spring 2025 anyway.

 This Peugeot Hybrid's petrol engine has been optimised for efficiency and operates in the Miller combustion cycle.
 This thermodynamic cycle is enabled by the variable geometry turbocharger, which enhances performance at low rpm, and variable valve timing.
 A belt-driven starter combines with the e-motor to start the petrol engine from cold.
 The belt-starter also restarts the engine quickly and seamlessly while driving.
 As for peace of mind, well there's the usual unremarkable Peugeot three year 60,000 mile warranty.